 Most of you are probably familiar with the brand Glock.
-The Glock 17 was designed by Gaston Glock and since its inception on the US market in the 1980s, it has become a staple.
-The Glock 17 led to a variety of designs, including the venerable Glock 19.
+The Glock 17 was designed by Gaston Glock and introduced to the US market in the 1980s.
+It has become a staple.
+The 17 led to a variety of designs, including the venerable Glock 19.
+We’re covering it in our Glock 19 Gen 5 Review.
 The Glock 17 was introduced to the US market as one of the new wonder nines.

-It appealed mostly to law enforcement as it was a duty size weapon designed for OWB carry in a Glock 17 duty holster.
-The gun was striker-fired, which gave it a consistent trigger pull that was much different from the normal double action single action triggers that were most common in that era.
+It appealed mostly to law enforcement as it was a duty size weapon.
+The gun was striker-fired, which gave it a consistent trigger pull.
+That was much different from the normal double action single action triggers that were most common in that era.

 At the time, concealed carry was not as common in the United States as it is today.
 As things evolved, though, concealed carry became much more common in the United States.
-The Glock 19 was introduced as a smaller version of the Glock 17 that held fewer rounds and had a shorter barrel/slide while also having a shorter grip.
+The Glock 19 was introduced as a smaller version of the Glock 17 with a shorter slide and a shorter grip.
+This came at the cost of two rounds of capacity.

-This made the gun more concealable yet large enough to also use in a duty capacity with an OWB duty holster, making the Glock one of the first striker-fired guns to fill that niche.
+The gun was concealable yet large enough to also use in a duty capacity with an OWB duty holster.
+The Glock 19 one of the first striker-fired guns to fill that niche.
 Throughout the years there have been multiple generations of Glock.
 The first Glock to come on to the US market was the Glock 17 Gen 1.

-It’s a rumor there may be Glock Gen 1 19s but I haven’t seen anything that is able to verify that.
-There is a variety of Glock 19 Gen 2s on the market and there are also a ton of Glock Gen 3s and Glock Gen 4s both in the 19 configurations.
+It’s a rumor there may be Glock Gen 1 19s but I haven’t been able to verify that.
+There arre a variety of Glock 19 Gen 2s on the market.
+There are also a ton of Glock Gen 3s and Glock Gen 4s both in the 19 configurations.
 The difference between the generations is normally fairly minor, especially from the outside.
 For example, the Glock Gen 2 didn’t have finger grooves, when they introduced the Glock Gen 3 they added finger grooves and a light rail on the front of the dust cover.

-When they introduced the Gen 4 they added the ability to add extra back straps to increase the size of the grip and they changed the size of the base grip to be a little bit smaller than the standard Gen 3.
+When they introduced the Gen 4 they added the ability to add extra back straps to increase the size of the grip.
+They changed the size of the base grip to be a little bit smaller than the standard Gen 3.
 And Gen 5 was no exception to this rule.
-On the Glock 19 Gen 5, they took away the finger grooves that had been on the previous Gen 3 and Gen 4 models going back to the solid grip that was on the Gen 2 and Gen 1 guns.
+On the Glock 19 Gen 5, they took away the finger grooves.
+There were finger grooves on the Gen 3 and Gen 4 models going back to the solid grip that was on the Gen 2 and Gen 1 guns.

-Two other notable exceptions on the Glock Gen 5 were they changed the texturing up a little bit to make it more aggressive over the Gen 4 and Gen 3 standard models somewhere between those models and the Glock Gen 3 RTF 2 texturing.
+A notable change on the Glock Gen 5 was the texturing is more aggressive than previous generations.
+It’s somewhere between those models and the Glock Gen 3 RTF 2 texturing.

-And one of my favorite features is they added their Marksman barrel, which is more accurate than a standard Glock barrel and negates the need for an aftermarket barrel unless you’re just looking to have your gun look visually different or you want to add a threaded barrel.
+One of my favorite features is they added their Marksman barrel.
+It’s is more accurate than a standard Glock barrel and negates the need for an aftermarket barrel.
+Unless you’re just looking to have your gun look visually different or you want to add a threaded barrel.
 Even if you’re adding a threaded barrel, I would probably suggest trying to find a Glock OEM barrel since the Glock Marksman barrels are so good.

 Table of contents

 The Glock 19 is a 15-round capacity handgun.
-And one of the great things about the Glock 19 series is it will accept Glock 17 mags and then a variety of Glock extended mags as well.
-From Glock OEM, they make 24-round mags as well as 31-round mags and you can get plus two extensions for 17-round, 19-round and 24-round magazines.
+And one of the great things about the Glock 19 series is it will accept Glock 17 mags.
+It accepts a variety of Glock extended mags as well.
+From Glock OEM, they make 24-round mags as well as 33-round mags.
+You can get plus two extensions for 15, 17, 24, and 31-round magazines.

 The 31-round mags come standard with a plus-two extension so you could actually say they’re 33-round magazines.
-So, capacity options for the Glock 19 are not limited at all and there are a variety of aftermarket manufacturers who make magazines, so you’re not stuck with just Glock magazines.
+So, capacity options for the Glock 19 are not limited at all.
+There are a variety of aftermarket manufacturers who make magazines, so you’re not stuck with just Glock magazines.

 Personally, I do not care for that feature on the Glock 19 Gen 5.
 I prefer the Glock 19 Gen 5 MOS frame as it does not have that half-moon cut out.
 Both frames though have a very large beveled Magwell at the bottom of the frame.
 This is a huge feature that sets the Glock 19 Gen 5 well above many of its competitors in the speed reload category.
 There are a variety of aftermarket Magwells these days for most guns out there.

-That said, the factory molded-in grip on the Glock 19 Gen 5 is better than pretty much all other options and you don’t have to spend any other money.
-If you plan to shoot a competition like USPSA that has rules on the size Magwell you can have on your gun or rules about adding aftermarket mag well, then something like the Glock 19 Gen 5 will be perfect for you.
+That said, the factory Glock 19 Gen 5 magwell. is better than pretty much all other options.
+And you don’t have to spend any other money.
+If you plan to shoot a competition like USPSA that has rules about adding aftermarket mag well, then something like the Glock 19 Gen 5 will be perfect for you.
 Unfortunately, the Glock Gen 3 and Glock Gen 4s do not have this fantastic Magwell.

 If you go on the internet, a lot of people talk about how they honestly hate the Glock 19 ergonomics.
 Glock feels quite blocky.
 So, nobody can disagree that the Glock may not feel the best in your hand.
 Although I will say that not having the finger grooves is a massive improvement in my opinion over the Glock Gen 3 and Glock Gen 4 weapons.